dazmiller/serviceme/README.md

 <!-- toc stop -->

 The boilerplate looks like following: [boilerplate.meteor.com](http://boilerplate.meteor.com).
 Have a look at [starthacking](http://starthacking.meteor.com/) for a project created with this boilerplate.
+Test

 ## Installing with orion-cli